mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 Finally we can build and package our ui into the image alongside the rest api.
 If you recall from our last post static files will be served from `/srv/rover/ui` so all we need to do is copy our built files to that location inside the image.
-This can be done in the `create-image` script where we copy the binaries across.
+This can be done in the `create-image` script in the same spot that we copy the binaries across.

 ```diff
  install -Dm755 "target/arm-unknown-linux-gnueabihf/release/rover-cli" "${mount}/usr/local/bin/rover-cli"